 For my EU friends, I found this for you – the brand is Green And Co.
 They have an LED with a CRI of 90+.
 They don’t have a high wattage so you will have to get 4 of them to put in each softbox.

 LED’s also do not get very hot when they are on, so that’s great.
 However, it is very hard finding higher wattage LED’s with a high CRI.

 This one is made by the LimoStudio Korean import company that I am not a fan of, however this one product IS UL approved – or so they say.
-I’ve been using them and they seem to be fine.
-Just know, I never leave lights plugged in after I use them anyway just for safety.
+I’ve been using them, and they seem to be fine.
+Just know, I never leave lights plugged in when I’m not in the room, just for safety.

 Pros of LED Bulbs

-- Very affordable compared to CFL’s – Four LED’s are $37 – Four CFL’s with high CRI start at $160.
+- Very affordable compared to high CRI CFL’s – Six LED’s are under $50 – Four CFL’s with high CRI start at $160.